 It periodically reaches out to Akamai SIEM API and fetches the security events.

 The raw data is ingested into Dynatrace as logs.
-If security event extraction is configured, detection events are ingested in addition to the logs mapped to the Dynatrace semantic conventions.
+If security event extraction is configured, detection events are ingested in addition to the logs mapped to the Dynatrace Semantic Dictionary.

 Data is stored as follows: